My dream is that people will realize that farm animals are no different than their pets

 A lot of fundraising took place to bring this Toronto Transit Commission campaign to life.

-In just 20 years, Compassion Over Killing has gone from a high school extracurricular club to a powerful national voice for farm animal advocacy.
+In just 20 years, Animal Outlook has gone from a high school extracurricular club to a powerful national voice for farm animal advocacy.
 They have produced numerous undercover factory farm videos that have resulted in cruelty to animals convictions as well as the shutdown of an entire slaughterhouse.
-In addition to their undercover operations, Compassion over Killing is the most active farm animal advocacy group lobbying restaurant chains across North America for cruelty-free options.
+In addition to their undercover operations, Animal Outlook is the most active farm animal advocacy group lobbying restaurant chains across North America for cruelty-free options.
 They have successfully convinced Subway, Wendy’s, Tim Horton’s, Pita Pit and Dunkin Donuts to offer vegan options on their menus.
 Their support and promotion of the famous Meatless Monday campaign has changed the dietary habits of millions of Americans and people throughout the world.
-Financially supporting Compassion over Killing’s advocacy and undercover operations is great way to make a difference for farm animals.
+Financially supporting Animal Outlook’s advocacy and undercover operations is great way to make a difference for farm animals.

 Farm Sanctuary is a farm animal advocacy organization founded by Gene Baur and Lorri Houston that operates three American sanctuaries for rescued farm animals.
 The first sanctuary is located in Watkins Glen, New York and houses over 800 rescued animals.
 Founded in 1986, it was America’s first home for rescued farm animals and has since inspired the creation of hundreds of other farm sanctuaries worldwide.
 The other two Farm Sanctuary locations are in Orland and Acton, California, and they care for over 500 rescued animals.